delegateas/DataModelViewer/Website/.github/instructions/design/design.instructions.md

 # New components
 If you are creating a new component, make sure to follow these guidelines:
-- Use Radix UI components where applicable.
+- Use MUI components where applicable.
 - Use Tailwind CSS classes for styling.
-- New Radix UI components should be placed inside `components/shared/ui`
 - New TSX components should be placed in the related component folder.
 E.g. a diagram component should be placed in `components/diagramview`